Measurement of $\tau_{L}$ using the $B_{s}^{0} \to J/\psi \eta$ decay mode: Selection

 The $\jpsi$ and $\eta$ candidates are combined to form candidate $\Bs$ mesons, which are required to have $\pt$ larger than $2.5 \gevc$.
 The $\Bs$ candidate is assigned to the PV with the smallest $\chisqip$, where \chisqip\ is defined as the difference in the vertex-fit \chisq to a given PV reconstructed with and without the candidate being considered.
 Though lifetime biasing, a loose requirement of $\chisqip<25$ is applied since it is effective in removing combinatorial background.
 In addition, to ensure the $\Bs$ candidate is matched to the correct PV, if there is another PV for which $\chisqip<50$ in the event, the candidate is rejected.
 A kinematic fit is performed to improve the invariant mass resolution~\cite{Hulsbergen:2005pu}, where the intermediate resonance masses are constrained to their known values.
 The $\chi^2$~per degree of freedom of this fit is required to be less than five.
 The measured decay time of the candidate must be between $0.4 \ps$ and $10 \ps$.
 These requirements define a time range where the acceptance is reasonably uniform.

 The second step of the selection process is based on a Multilayer Perceptron neural network \cite{Hocker:2007ht}, which is trained using the simulated signal sample and the high-mass sideband of the data for background.
-Fourteen variables are used as input to the neural network.
+Fourteen variables, chosen as they give good separation between signal and background, are used as input to the neural network.
+It has been checked that these variables are well modelled by the simulation using the $\Bs \rightarrow \jpsi \eta$ signal after the preselection and subtracting the background with the \sPlot \cite{Pivk:2004ty} technique and also with the $\Bu \rightarrow \jpsi K^{+}$ control channel.

 These are chosen as they give good separation between signal and background, and are known to be well modelled by the simulation.
 The variables include information on the candidate kinematics, particle identification, vertexing and track quality.
 An important change compared to the Run 1 analysis is the addition of information related to the isolation of the $b$-hadron candidate.
 This is found to be highly effective at suppressing combinatorial background and compensates for the higher multiplicity in the Run 2 environment.

 The requirement on the MVA output was chosen to minimize the expected statistical uncertainty on the fitted value of $\tau_{\textrm{L}}$ using pseudoexperiments.
 The chosen value removes over $99 \, \%$ of background candidates whilst retaining over $80 \, \%$ of simulated signal decays.
 After applying these requirements $5 \, \%$ of events contain multiple candidates from which only one, chosen at random, is kept.